karanpepi/freeswitch_wiki/home.md

 7. [Adding an event listener to FreeSwitch](freeswitch-event-subscription)

 ### Event listening and CDRs
+Please proceed only if you have set up an event listener script from the previous section.

 Each event is sent to a RabbitMQ Queue
 1. [Event listening for CDR](events-cdr)